Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/Geomagnetic induced currents (GIC).md

 The presence of a UTC timestamp is critical for time series analysis, tracking temporal changes, and correlating events across various datasets or locations.

-⮚ **Extent**: This could potentially represent the extent of a particular magnetic event, but without specific documentation, it's hard to say exactly.
-It could also be a geographic or magnetic extent, such as the coverage of a magnetometer station.

 ⮚ **IAGA**: The International Association of Geomagnetism and Aeronomy (IAGA) promotes the study of geomagnetism and aeronomy, key fields for understanding Earth's magnetic field and its interactions with solar and cosmic radiation.

 In a SuperMAG dataset, an IAGA code is a unique identifier for each magnetometer station across the globe.
 These stations, equipped with magnetometers, measure the strength and direction of the magnetic field at specific locations.